asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

----
+!!! note

-**Note:**  A single commit can be used to update multiple modules, but each module will need its own JIRA issue.
+    A single commit can be used to update multiple modules, but each module will need its own JIRA issue.

----
+[//]: # (end-note)